saltyorg/docs/docs/saltbox/install/install.md

 !!! info
     From this point you'll want to make sure you run commands as the user specified in the accounts.yml

-You can either run `su username` to switch user or reconnect to SSH as the newly created user.
+If your server did not need to reboot you can run `su username` to switch user or reconnect to SSH as the newly created user.
 Everything after this point will assume you are running as the user entered in accounts.yml

 ## Rclone
 This step will take you through the configuration of Rclone.